hdbhdb/hdbhdb.github.io/projects/oculus-senses.md

 <br>

-As "virtual reality" technology continues to improve, it allows neuroscience research to fabricate complex environments and scenarios in order to study what the brain does in a setting that is both controlled and relatively realistic.
-Working in Prof. Leslie Kwakye's behavioral neuroscience lab at Oberlin College, I developed a VR application that could be used to study how the human brain integrates audio and visual sensory information in more complex environments like the ones we experience in real life.
-Our project used the Oculus Rift HMD, a surround sound speaker system, and VR environments I built using Vizard, Python and 3DS Max to create an immersive version of classic multisensory psychophysics experiments.
+In our neuroscience study, we were interested in how the human brain integrates audio and visual sensory information in complex environments like the ones we experience in real life.
+In order to study what the brain does in a setting that is both controlled and relatively realistic, we made use of immersive technologies like "virtual reality" to fabricate more complex environments and scenarios.
+Because the development of immersive technologies continues to outpace that of mobile "_in situ_ brain imaging", VR and other technologies remain very valuable tools for neuroscientists and psychologists to use to understand brain activity outside the lab.

 <br>
 ![...](/assets/vr-room.jpg){:width="100%"}